 As Singapore Studies modules are cross-listed with modules offered by various departments they have to be pegged at the same level as the respective modules.
 Students may attempt any module they wish for Singapore Studies.

 Yes.
-Additional Singapore Studies (SS) modules may be taken to satisfy Breadth if the SS requirement has already been satisfied and the SS Modules are outside the student's home faculty.
+Additional Singapore Studies (SS) modules may be taken to satisfy Breadth if the SS requirement has already been satisfied and the SS Modules are outside the student's home Faculty/School.

 Please note that for FASS, only additional SS modules which are NOT cross-listed with the students' major(s) can count towards UE requirements.